 Issue 25

-What’s in this issue: Marvel at the beauty of the Mayan Peninsula’s cenotes and understand why they need saving / Wonder at last nomads of the sea, the Bajau / Appreciate the conservation work being done on the remote island of Príncipe / Understand the impact of climate change on places like the breath-taking Labrador Sea / Revel in scientific research being done into porbeagle sharks off the French coast
+In this issue: Marvel at the beauty of the Mayan Peninsula's cenotes and understand why they need saving / Wonder at the last nomads of the sea, the Bajau / Appreciate the conservation work being done on the remote island of Príncipe / Understand the impact of climate change on places like the breath-taking Labrador Sea / Revel in scientific research being done into porbeagle sharks off the French coast

 SUPERMAYAN